ktaylor63/southeast/site/content/news/national-wildlife-refuges-announce-fee-free-days-for-2014.md

 National wildlife refuges also help support local communities, pumping $2.4 billion into the national economy and supporting more than 35,000 jobs, according to a recent [federal report](http://www.fws.gov/refuges/about/RefugeReports/).
 More than 45 million people visit refuges every year.

-Of the nation’s 562 national wildlife refuges, 460 are open to the public.
+Of the nation’s 562 national wildlife refuges[^1], 460 are open to the public.
 Of those, only 35 refuges charge an entrance fee, generally ranging from $3 to $5\.
 Admission to the others is free.
 The entrance fee waiver does not cover concessionaire or license fees for some activities such as hunting, fishing or special tours.

 Other federal land management agencies that will offer fee-free days in 2014 are: the [National Park Service](http://www.nps.gov/), the [Bureau of Land Management](https://www.blm.gov/), the [Bureau of Reclamation](http://www.usbr.gov), the [U.S. Forest Service](http://www.fs.fed.us) and the [Army Corps of Engineers](http://www.usace.army.mil).
 Please contact each for details.